mohitgharate/AWS/EC2/ec2.md

 ## How to create instance EC2 in AWS :-
 ***

-EC2 is a remote machine i.e. virtual machine and in EC2 we can create it as per our requirement.
+EC2 is a remote machine i.e. virtual machine and we can create it as per our requirement.

 *so lets see the steps ->*